-- A. All actual administration expenses are direct charged or allocated and no indirect cost rates are used. - B. When costs are allocated to programs, the distributions are based on the accumulated costs to date and are distributed on the basis of the accumulated statistics.
+- A. All actual administration expenses are direct charged or allocated. - B. When costs are allocated to programs, the distributions are based on the accumulated costs to date and are distributed based on the accumulated statistics.
 The accumulated prior month's program distribution is subtracted to arrive at the current month's costs.
-The Executive Office and Support Units (HR, Fiscal Administration, Legal, Public Information Office, and Information Technology) are responsible to make department-wide purchases related to the functions of their specific areas.
-For example all computers, printers, and software are managed and purchased by the Department's Information Technology Division, and the HR division is responsible to purchase all service awards in accordance with Department policy.
+Support units (HR, Fiscal Administration, Legal, and Strategic Communications, Logistics Management are responsible to make department-wide purchases related to the functions of their specific areas.
+For example, the HR division is responsible to purchase all service awards in accordance with Department policy.
 Each division has individuals who are authorized to approve purchases related to their area, some of which are direct charged to federal or state programs and some that are allocated to all benefiting programs.
 Each division in the Department is assigned a program accountant who is knowledgeable of the applicable federal and state requirements surrounding the programs in their division.
 The program accountant works directly with the division or program director to ensure costs are properly assigned to the appropriate funding source(s).
-Each program director has delegated their authority to the Department's support units to make purchases on their behalf to comply with Department policy and/or state law. - C. The North Dakota central accounting system accumulates salaries, travel and all other expenses of the state central office into programs and cost pools by means of department identifiers (IDs).
+Each program director has delegated their authority to the Department's support units to make purchases on their behalf to comply with Department policy and/or state law. - C. The North Dakota central accounting system accumulates salaries, and all other operating expenses of central office into programs and cost pools by means of department identifiers (IDs).
 These expenditures are allocated in the following manner: - 1.
 Fringe benefits, including unemployment compensation insurance, follow the respective salary department ID; - 2.
 Travel expenses are charged according to the purpose of travel indicated on the travel vouchers for each day or trip; - 3.
 The State Motor Pool bills the Department for the use of vehicles.
 The Department is billed a usage fee for each vehicle.
-The fee is identified for each person and/or unit and direct charged to programs and/or functions: - 4.
+The fee is identified for each person and/or unit and direct charged to programs and/or functions; - 4.
 Copier cost pools are distributed on the total number of accumulated copies logged; - 5.
 Value of space in public buildings, which is based on cost, is allocated on the basis of square footage with the common area prorated on the basis of the direct; depreciation expense for the Southeast Human Service Center is also allocated based on square footage. - 6.
 Telephone service is charged based on usage and allocated to the central office cost pool; - 7.
-Payments for postage expenses, United Parcel Service (UPS), and bulk mail are predominately for check writes and are charged to a specific program.
-The balance is charged to Departmental Overhead Central Office/HSCs.
+Payments for postage expenses, United Parcel Service (UPS), and bulk mail are predominately for check writes and are direct charged to the respective program(s).
+The balance that cannot be directly identified is charged to Departmental Overhead Central Office/HSCs.
 Bulk mail is charged to programs based on usage.
-No attempt is made to charge the cost of UPS deliveries to programs as the actual usage is charged to Departmental Overhead Central Office/HSCs; - 8.
-The cost of the maintenance contracts are charged to the cost pool or program where the equipment has been assigned; - 9.
-Information Technology Department charges for systems, programming, computer time (clock time), microfiche, and applied overhead are charged by job number for each job run.
-Wide Area Network charges are allocated to various programs based on the accumulated time of income maintenance and social service workers for those programs as determined by random moment time study of the 47 CSSB workers, including income maintenance and social service codes. - 10.
+The cost of UPS deliveries is charged to Departmental Overhead Central Office/HSCs; - 8.
+Maintenance contract expenditures are charged to the cost pool or program where the equipment has been assigned; - The department purchases networking, hosting, storage, processing and development services from the North Dakota Information Technology (NDIT).
+IT services are directly identified on the NDIT bill and charged to benefiting programs. - 10.
 Central supplies, central duplicating, and printing are identified and direct charged.
 Any costs not identified are charged to a multi-divisional department ID and subsequently to the Departmental Overhead Central Office/HSCs cost pool. - 11.
 Prairie Hills Plaza expenses are allocated between the various programs which utilize shared resources located at the Prairie Hills building based on the accumulated FTE's of each program.
-Current programs utilizing shared services located at Prairie Hills Plaza are Developmental Disabilities Division, Vocational Rehabilitation, Behavioral Health, and Aging Services.
+Current programs utilizing shared services located at Prairie Hills Plaza are Developmental Disabilities Division, and Aging Services.